• Skip to main content

 Cilantro Lime Vinaigrette

-• 2 tbsp lime juiced, fresh squeezed from 2 limes
+• 2 tablespoon lime juiced, fresh squeezed from 2 limes

 • 1 clove garlic, smashed